 Main types: Gazillions.

 My preference: After evaluating all the technical details, just give up and buy my favourite color combi.
 I recently retired my Burton board and am currently riding a Rome mini agent rocker all-mountain board (bought a boy’s youth model ‘cos I’m petite but I hate the girly graphics on girl’s/women’s boards).

 Additional tips: Once you have purchased equipment, you will most probably have to fly airlines that do not have dimension restrictions, such as Cathay and SQ.
 Note that Japanese airlines have a dimension restriction of 203cm (length+breath+height) which is strictly enforced especially for the international leg.
 Very bizarre and arbitrary.

-Where to buy in Singapore: N/A as far as I know although Wooden Boards in Suntec is supposedly going to sell Burton boards.
+Where to buy in Singapore: N/A as far as I know.
+Carousell or Singapore Snowboarders fb group has the occasional used item.
 Decathlon offers three models of adult ski boots from their in-house brand (uhmmm, whatevs).
-[Update May 2016] Urban ski has a very small selection of snowboard boots bindings and boards for sale.

 My ride, all from Dogfunk/Backcountry (Nitro Boots: USD108; Burton TWC Smalls board: USD138, Flow Fuse-RS bindings: USD217)